bxp151/ltfs/REPORT.md

 ## Model Validation
 In order to validate the model, we used target shuffling which shows the probability that the model's results occured by chance.

-    For 100K repititions:
+    For 200 repititions:

         1. Shuffle the target
         2. Fit the best model to the shuffled target (shuffled model)
-        3. Make predictions using the shuffled model and score using RMSE
+        3. Make predictions using the shuffled model and score using AUC
         4. Plot the distribution of scores
 </br>

-Since the best model performed better than every target permutation model, there is a 0 in 100K probability that the model's results occured by chance
+Since the best model performed better than every target permutation model, there is a 0 in 200 probability that the model's results occured by chance

 ![](./images/fig2.png)

 ## Approach

-The overall approach to building the pricing model:
+The overall approach to building the default prediction model:

 1. Initial data exploration
 2. Select modeling techniques